From the City of Nazi Party Rally Grounds to the City of Peace and Human Rights, what sites can we visit to learn about the history of Nuremberg?

 Congress Hall (Kongresshalle)

 The Congress Hall building was the biggest construction project planned by the Nazi’s, although never completed.
-Designed by Albert Speer, this oval-shaped arena was based on Rome’s Colosseum and designed to be twice as big.
+Planned by father and son architects, Ludwig and Franz Ruff, this oval-shaped arena was based on Rome’s Colosseum and designed to be twice as big.

 You can feel the use of space for intimidation just by standing in one of the straight-cut presiding doorways of the outer marble-clad pillar gallery.